rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 An inheritance gained hastily in the beginning will not be blessed in the end. ^2021

-Do not say, I will repay evil; wait for the Lord, and he will deliver you. ^2022
+Do not say, "I will repay evil"; wait for the LORD, and he will deliver you. ^2022

-Unequal weights are an abomination to the Lord, and false scales are not good. ^2023
+Unequal weights are an abomination to the LORD, and false scales are not good. ^2023

-A man’s steps are from the Lord; how then can man understand his way? ^2024
+A man's steps are from the LORD; how then can man understand his way? ^2024

-It is a snare to say rashly, It is holy, and to reflect only after making vows. ^2025
+It is a snare to say rashly, "It is holy," and to reflect only after making vows. ^2025

 A wise king winnows the wicked and drives the wheel over them. ^2026

-The spirit of man is the lamp of the Lord, searching all his innermost parts. ^2027
+The spirit of man is the lamp of the LORD, searching all his innermost parts. ^2027

 Steadfast love and faithfulness preserve the king, and by steadfast love his throne is upheld. ^2028